jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![App Service - Select Existing App Service - Sign In](media/2019-04-19-14-07-19.png "Azure Sign In")

-4. If prompted, log on with your credentials, and ensure the subscription you published earlier are selected.
+4. If prompted, log on with your Azure MSDN credentials.

     >**Note:** If you Sign In and nothing happens, shut down Visual Studio reopen to the solution.
+Repeat the publishing steps.

 5. Select the **Contoso Sports Web App** (with the name you created previously).